kresusapp/kresus/README.md

   variable `KRESUS_URL_PREFIX` with the prefix (here, `/link/to/my/kresus`).
 It is set to `/` by default.

+- the default **Python executable** to use to spawn Weboob processes defaults to `python2`.
+It can be overriden with the env variable `KRESUS_PYTHON_EXEC` in order to use `python3` or a Python from a virtualenv.

 ## Firewall recommendations

 You'll need the following firewall authorizations: